catwhip/sfgame/README.md

 this is the bunker game

 TODO:
-- inventory and furniture info
-- more furniture
+- more furniture + info for furniture
-- value/profit
+- fix that terrible control system
-- controller icons
+- endgame (value/profit)
-- accessibility options
+- settings + accessibility options
 ---
 GAME ASSETS:
 - player: https://gamekrazzy.itch.io/8-direction-top-down-character